Microsoft-TrainingKits/HOL-IntroToWindowsAzureVirtualMachinesLinux/HOL.md

 <a name="Exercise1" />
 ### Exercise 1: Creating a Linux Virtual Machines in Windows Azure ###

-In this exercise, you will learn how to provision Linux Virtual Machines in the Azure portal.
+In this exercise, you will learn how to provision a Linux Virtual Machine in the Azure portal.

 <a name="Ex1Task1" />
 #### Task 1 - Creating a New Linux Virtual Machine ####